Skip to content

 People love food photography.
 And it’s not just professional food photographers with their lenses in tasty morsels and full-bodied drinks.
 You’ll find home-cooks, recipe developers, food bloggers, and even patrons at the local diner snapping away at their meals the moment it’s served.
 We get it, food is pretty.
 It’s also tasty and makes us feel good by releasing endorphins.
 Our love affair with food isn’t going away anytime soon and neither is food photography.
 It’s a thing and it’s here to stay.

-If you study food photography enough, you’ll notice that there are three main angles frequently used when photographing food and drinks.
-A top down/overhead angle, a 45-degree angle, and a straight-on angle.
+If you study food photography enough, you’ll notice that there are three main angles frequently used when photographing food and drinks: a top-down/overhead angle, a 45-degree angle, and a straight-on angle.
 Because food comes in varying heights and dimensions, the best angle to use is the one that shows off the main quality of the food and tells the story in the most complete way.

 Let’s take a look as Tuvy walks us through these three main angles and gives us an idea of when to use them.

-Tuvy, demonstrating a top down angle for food photography.
+Tuvy, demonstrating a top-down angle for food photography.

-The top down angle is when you photograph your subject from directly overhead.
-This is also known as a 90 degree angle.
-Top down works best for any food where most of the detail is on the top surface and wouldn’t translate as well if shot from the side.
+The top-down angle is when you photograph your subject from directly overhead.
+This is also known as a 90-degree angle.
+Top-down works best for any food where most of the detail is on the top surface and wouldn’t translate as well if shot from the side.
 You’ll see this angle used on food that doesn’t have a lot of height, like pizza or pumpkin pies.
-Top down is popular for tablescape scenes with food, drinks, and dinnerware spread across the shooting surface.
+Top-down is popular for tablescape scenes with food, drinks, and dinnerware spread across the shooting surface.

-Food served in a bowl is frequently shot from a top down angle.
-This is because a side view of a colorful smoothie bowl or a bowl of french onion soup with a sprig of thyme doesn’t give the viewer the best sense of what’s in the bowl.
-Shoot from a top down angle when the story is best told from overhead.
+Food served in a bowl is frequently shot from a top-down angle.
+This is because a side view of a colorful smoothie bowl or a bowl of French onion soup with a sprig of thyme doesn’t give the viewer the best sense of what’s in the bowl.
+Shoot from a top-down angle when the story is best told from overhead.

-To shoot top down, you can stand on an apple box or step stool and then handhold your camera over the food or use a c-stand rigged with a spigot and ball head.
+To shoot top-down, you can stand on an apple box or step stool and then handhold your camera over the food or use a c-stand rigged with a spigot and ball head.
 For large commercial photoshoots, you may need a sturdy studio stand.
-Also, be mindful of your aperture when shooting top down.
+Also, be mindful of your aperture when shooting top-down.
 You’ll want to make sure everything is in focus, so start with an f-stop of about f/4 - f/5.6.
 Shoot a test shot and adjust as needed.

-top down final image of macaroons
+Top-down final image of macaroons.

-Macarons shot with a top down angle on a Duo Board.
+Macarons shot with a top-down angle on a Duo Board.

-A 45 degree angle (also referred to as ¾ view) is when you’re shooting above and to the side of your subject.
+A 45-degree angle (also referred to as ¾ view) is when you’re shooting above and to the side of your subject.
 Most of us naturally view our food at this angle when seated at meals, so it’s an angle that’s immediately familiar to viewers.

-It’s important to note that while it’s called a 45 degree angle, this really incorporates any degree from about 25-75 degrees.
-The main point is that you’re not shooting directly above and down at your subject (top down angle, aka 90 degrees) and you’re not shooting directly to the side (straight on angle, aka 0 degrees).
+It’s important to note that while it’s called a 45-degree angle, this really incorporates any degree from about 25-75 degrees.
+The main point is that you’re not shooting directly above and down at your subject (top-down angle, aka 90 degrees) and you’re not shooting directly to the side (straight-on angle, aka 0 degrees).

-Keep in mind that the 45 degree angle is when background elements come into play, so make sure there aren’t any distracting objects that take away from your scene.
-But, this also gives you an excellent opportunity to include anything that will add to the story, such as beverages behind the main entree or the chairs in a restaurant.
+Keep in mind that the 45-degree angle is when background elements come into play, so make sure there aren’t any distracting objects that take away from your scene.
+But this also gives you an excellent opportunity to include anything that will add to the story, such as beverages behind the main entree or the chairs in a restaurant.
 In our case, it’s the French Clay/Terracotta Blush Duo Board that’s starting to peek into the scene from behind the macarons.

-“Straight on is great for any subject with height,” Tuvy says.
+“Straight-on is great for any subject with height,” Tuvy says.
 It could be wine bottles, stacks of cookies, a towering layer of pancakes, or a colossal 2 lb. burger.
-A top down angle would do an injustice to these foods because we’d miss all the info on the side.
+A top-down angle would do an injustice to these foods because we’d miss all the info on the side.
 We’d have a hard time seeing the color and label design of the wine and we wouldn’t know how grand the stack of cookies and pancakes actually are.
-And the colossal 2 lb burger?
-With a top down angle, we wouldn’t even know it was colossal.
+And the colossal 2 lb. burger?
+With a top-down angle, we wouldn’t even know it was colossal.
 Again, the best angle in food photography is the angle that tells the most complete story.

 “When shooting straight on, you can incorporate a floor and a wall,” says Tuvy.
 Which highlights just how well Duo Boards work for food photography.
 Every Duo Board purchase comes with a set of Duo Legs for free (they also work with any board that’s 3mm thick).
 Use the Duo Legs to create a seamless floor and wall scene or to stand one Duo Board up on its own.